siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - It may also be an option to support a mode where Gcode is not used at all - e.g. direct REST operation.

-## Details

 ##Protocol Extensions
 This section is a parking lot for additional things that may be considered beyond MVP functionality.

+### On-board Upsampling
+Currently the LW rasterizer performs pixel upsampling - i.e. run N laser passes to get a pixel of the right size given the beam width of the laser.
+This requires redundant transmission that can be eliminated by moving upsampling operatins to the controller.

+### Transformation Matrix
-- Provide a full matrix definition for image translation, scaling, rotation and flip.
-This is an extension of the XY unit vector into 3 dimensions
+Provide full matrix capability for image translation, scaling, rotation and flip.
+This is an extension of the rudimentary matrix provided in MVP.
+See: https://www.adobe.com/products/postscript/pdfs/PLRM.pdf, section 4.3.3 for details.

-- Provide more flexibility in the definition of the scan line.
-Move in Z, curves.
+### Arbitrary Scan Lines
+The MVP protocol only handles horizontal scan lines.
+This item adds diagonal and arbitrary (curves) scan lines.

+### Support for Native Dot Resolution
-- Support a special value for native dot resolution as an option for vres and hres.
-A single step of the CNC machine.
+Support a special value for native dot resolution as an option for vres and hres to better support direct rasterization of dithering and special grey scale patterns.
+A 'dot' is a the smallest resolvable step of the CNC machine.

-- Beyond MVP, Bidirectional-straight scan would be another scan mode where the CNC controller is responsible for reversing the return line.
-This is only possible if the controller has sufficient memory to store two or more arbitrarily long scan lines.
-This mode is useful for unpacking PNG Up, Average, and Paeth compression filters.

-       {"scan":1},
+### Bidirectional Scanning

-- `scan` - Unidirectional scan (1) or bidirectional-reversed scan (2).
-Unidirectional mode can be used to eliminate machine backlash "jaggies" at high pixel resolutions.
-Bidirectional-reversed will scan in two directions.
-The rasterizer program is responsible for reversing the pixel ordering in the 'return' lines.
-Default if omitted is unidirectional.
-See Details for further discussion.
+Introduce controls over unidirectional and bidirectional scans.
+Unidirectional mode can be preferable to eliminate machine backlash "jaggies" at high pixel resolutions.
+Bidirectional mode will scan in two directions when this is practical.
+Some modes are only practical if the controller has sufficient memory to store one or two scan lines, which can be arbitrarily long for large machines and high resolutions.

-### Scan Parameter and Memory Constraints
+### Huffman Encoding
+Introduce Huffman encoding for better compression.

+### 2D Compression Algorithms
+Introduce 2d compression such as PNG Up, Average, and Paeth.
+The latter requires additional buffer storage similar to the scanning and upsampling items.

+### Note on Items That May Require Larger Image Buffers
 There are two cases for memory constraints: (1) the CNC controller does not have sufficient memory to store an entire image line, (2) it does.
 For case 2, a Lasersaur with a 48" bed running at 1200 DPI with a bit depth of 16 would require 115,200 bytes to store an image line.
 In ordinary circumstances the machine would not need an entire line, but here are some situations where that is not true:

 - Bi-directional scanning - the pixel in the return scan must be played out from "right to left"
-- Pixel-to-dot scaling, where multiple passes of the laser are required to achieve a pixel of sufficient size
+- Pixel-to-dot upsampling, where multiple passes of the laser are required to achieve a pixel of sufficient size
-- Advanced compression encodings like PNG's Up, Average, and Paeth compression filters (actually require *2* lines)
+- 2D compression encodings like PNG's Up, Average, and Paeth compression filters (actually require *2* lines)

-It is possible to achieve bi-directional rastering without storing lines (case 2) if the rasterizer reverses the image byte order for the return line such that it can be played out in the right-to-left move.